pagkly/Zed/Investopedia3/Symmetrical Distribution.md

 Symmetrical Distribution
 ## What is Symmetrical Distribution?

-Symmetrical distribution occurs when the values of variables occur at regular frequencies and the [mean](https://www.investopedia.com/terms/m/mean.asp), median and mode occur at the same point.
-In graph form, symmetrical distribution often appears as a [bell curve](https://www.investopedia.com/terms/b/bell-curve.asp).
+Symmetrical distribution occurs when the values of variables occur at regular frequencies and the [[mean]](https://www.investopedia.com/terms/m/mean.asp), median and mode occur at the same point.
+In graph form, symmetrical distribution often appears as a [[bell curve]](https://www.investopedia.com/terms/b/bell-curve.asp).
 If a line were drawn dissecting the middle of the graph, it would show two sides that mirror each other.
 Symmetrical distribution is a core concept in technical trading as the price action of an asset is assumed to fit a symmetrical distribution curve over time.

 ### Key Takeaways

 -   Symmetrical distribution can refer to a bell curve or any curve where a halving line produces mirror images.
 -   When traders speak of r[eversion to the mean](https://www.investopedia.com/terms/m/meanreversion.asp), they are referring to the symmetrical distribution of price action overtime.
--   The opposite of symmetrical distribution is [asymmetrical distribution](https://www.investopedia.com/terms/a/asymmetrical-distribution.asp), which is a curve that exhibits [skewness](https://www.investopedia.com/terms/s/skewness.asp).
+-   The opposite of symmetrical distribution is [[asymmetrical distribution]](https://www.investopedia.com/terms/a/asymmetrical-distribution.asp), which is a curve that exhibits [[skewness]](https://www.investopedia.com/terms/s/skewness.asp).

 ## What Does Symmetrical Distribution Tell You?